arunsrin/arunsrin.mkdocs/home/books/good-math.md

+# Good Math

-# Good Math: A Geek's Guide to the Beauty of Numbers, Logic, and Computation by Mark C. Chu-Carroll
+*Full Title:* Good Math: A Geek's Guide to the Beauty of Numbers, Logic, and Computation

+*Author*: Mark C. Chu-Carroll

 Here are some notes I took while reading this book.
 Overall I felt it was interesting, but there were large jumps in difficulty in some of